Heart of a Book

 This Analytics book offers Data Visualization and Information Design and Media Literacy and Deceptive Charts and Critical Thinking and Infographics and Visual Manipulation content that will transform your understanding of Data Visualization.
 Lying with Visualizations: Seeing Isn't Believing has been praised by critics and readers alike for its Data Visualization, Information Design, Media Literacy.

-The award-winning author brings years of experience to this Analytics work, making it essential reading for anyone interested in Data Visualization or Information Design or Media Literacy or Deceptive Charts or Critical Thinking or Infographics or Visual Manipulation.
+The highly acclaimed author brings years of experience to this Analytics work, making it essential reading for anyone interested in Data Visualization or Information Design or Media Literacy or Deceptive Charts or Critical Thinking or Infographics or Visual Manipulation.

 Buy Now on Amazon